utdata/rwdir/07-graphics.Rmd

 ## Introduction ggplot

-[ggplot2](https://ggplot2.tidyverse.org/) is the data visualization library within Hadley Wickham's [tidyverse.](https://www.tidyverse.org/).
-It uses a concept called the Grammar of graphics, the idea that you can build every graph from the same components: a data set, a coordinate system, and geoms -- the visual marks that represent data points.
+[ggplot2](https://ggplot2.tidyverse.org/) is the data visualization library within Hadley Wickham's [tidyverse](https://www.tidyverse.org/).
+It uses a concept called the "[Grammar of Graphics](https://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf)", the idea that you can build every graph from the same components: a data set, a coordinate system, and geoms -- the visual marks that represent data points.
 With a hat tip to [Matt Waite](http://www.mattwaite.com/), the main concepts are:

+- **data**: which dataframe you are pulling from
-- **aesthetics**: which in this case means the data which we are going to plot
+- **aesthetics**: the specific data from the dataframe which we are going to plot
-- **geometries**: which means the shape the data is going to take
+- **geometries**: the shape the data is going to take
-- **scales**: which means any transformations we might make on the data
+- **scales**: any transformations we might make on the data
-- **layers**: which means how we might lay multiple geometries over top of each other to reveal new information.
+- **layers**: how we might lay multiple geometries over top of each other to reveal new information.
 - **facets**: which means how we might graph many elements of the same dataset in the same space

 The challenge to understand here is for every graphic, we start with the data, and then describe how to layer plots or pieces on top of that data.